lsfusion/platform/docs/en/WINDOW_statement.md

 - `HALIGN(alignType)`

     Specifying the horizontal alignment of the buttons in a vertical toolbar.
-This option only makes sense for `TOOLBAR` windows with `VERTICAL` orientation.

     - `alignType`